Lowcountry Rapid Bus System

-The Lowcountry Rapid Transit system (LCRT) is a bus rapid transit system in development which will connect the city of Charleston to the town of Summerville.
-It is the first mass transit project in the history of South Carolina.
-Construction is slated to begin in 2023 and the system is expected to be in operation by 2026.
+The Lowcountry Rapid Transit system (LCRT) is a bus rapid transit system in development which will initially connect downtown Charleston to the Exchange Park in Ladson, South Carolina (also known as the Ladson Fairgrounds).
+Plans are for the system to eventually reach Summerville, South Carolina.

+The LCRT is the first mass transit project in the history of South Carolina.
+Construction is slated to begin in 2027.
+When completed, the system will be among the longest rapid transit systems in the United States.